nystudio107/craft-imageoptimize/docs/docs/using.md

 With `.loadingStrategy()`, you can control how the image will be loaded.It can one of the following:

 * `'eager'` - (default) load the image normally (no lazy loading)
-* `'lazy'` - us the browser's built-in lazy loading via the `loading="lazy"` attribute
+* `'lazy'` - us the browser’s built-in lazy loading via the `loading="lazy"` attribute
 * `'lazySizes'` - use the lazysizes JavaScript library for lazy loading the image
-* `'lazySizesFallback'` - use the browser's built-in lazy loading, falling back on the lazysizes JavaScript library if the browser doesn't support native lazy loading
+* `'lazySizesFallback'` - use the browser’s built-in lazy loading, falling back on the lazysizes JavaScript library if the browser doesn’t support native lazy loading

 ###### Using `.loadingStrategy('eager')`

 `.loadingStrategy('eager')` is the default, which causes the image to be loader eagerly.

-You'd typically want this for "above the fold" images that should be rendered as soon as possible.
+You’d typically want this for "above the fold" images that should be rendered as soon as possible.

 ```twig
     {% set asset = entry.myAssetField.one() %}